 Partners of Big Give, who we call Champions.
 A Champion can include high-net-worth individuals, foundations, philanthropists, trusts, statutory bodies, companies and more.

 The public will be told if matching funds are available or not when they donate.
 When donating, match funds are reserved for 30 minutes to complete the donation.
 All donations are matched in real-time, and donors can see how much match funding has been allocated to their donation.

-Funds received during the campaign are restricted to the project the charity has outlined in their application until they hit their target.
+Funds received during the campaign are restricted to the information outlined in the application until the charity has hit their target.
 If a charity receives additional online donations after hitting its target, these funds may be unrestricted.
 Charities may use the campaign to raise unrestricted funds as long as it meets the eligibility requirements.